Peer Influence in the Workplace: Evidence from an Enterprise Digital Platform

 Abstract

 We investigate how the sharing of peer success on an enterprise digital platform influences other workers’ work effort.
-We focus on one important advantage that organizations gain from using digital platforms—the ability to regulate the content of the messages by incorporating various elements about the peers.
-Specifically, we examine two types of peer success messages: messages that highlight a peer’s effort (i.e., effort-focused success messages) and messages that highlight a peer’s ability (i.e., ability-focused success messages).
-Using data from a group of sales workers in an information technology service company, as well as an experiment with online participants, we find that both ability-focused success messages and effort-focused success messages can motivate workers to work harder, although we observe important heterogeneity in the responses.
-In particular, a worker’s response to effort-focused messages remains strong regardless of social distance between the worker and the peers.
-In contrast, a worker’s response to ability-focused messages is stronger when the messages praise the ability of peers who are socially close, but not that of peers who are socially distant.
+We focus on one important advantage that organizations gain from using digital platforms—the ability to regulate the content of the messages by incorporating various elements about peers.
+Specifically, we examined two types of peer success messages: messages that highlight a peer’s effort (i.e., effort-focused success messages) and messages that highlight a peer’s ability (i.e., ability-focused success messages).
+Using data from a group of sales workers in an information technology service company, as well as an experiment with online participants, we found that both ability-focused success messages and effort-focused success messages can motivate workers to work harder, although we observed important heterogeneity in the responses.
+In particular, workers’ responses to effort-focused messages remained strong regardless of social distance between the worker and the peer.
+In contrast, workers’ response to ability-focused messages was stronger when the messages praised the ability of peers who were socially close but not that of peers who were socially distant.

 Additional Details